NCC building class

 Useful information

-• Besides Section J verification method JV3 and Green Star, NABERS verification method can also be used for offices.
-[NCC 2019 Vol 1.0 Section J, JV1 (a)]
+• In addition to Section J verification methods JV3 and Green Star, the NABERS verification method can also be used for offices.
+[NCC 2022 Vol 1.0, Section J1V1]

-• In New South Wales, peer-reviewed NABERS Star Energy Commitment Agreement of at least 5.5 is required for base building prior to Construction Certificate (CC) approval [reference].
+• In New South Wales, a peer-reviewed NABERS Star Energy Commitment Agreement of at least 5.5 is required for base building before Construction Certificate (CC) approval [reference].

-• Due to high electricity demand of an office building during the daytime, use of renewables, especially solar PVs have the highest impact on energy saving compared to other building classes.
+• Due to the high electricity demand of an office building during the daytime, the use of renewables, especially solar PVs, has the greatest impact on energy savings compared to other building classes.

-• Combination of daylight sensors and shading devices results in the best office space experience, minimises glare and reduces cooling demand.
+• A combination of daylight sensors and shading devices results in the best office space experience, minimises glare and reduces cooling demand.

-• Although portable appliances and equipment energy use is the major part of electricity use in an office building, green house gas emissions due to these appliances are not to be included in JV3 modelling.
+• Although portable appliances and equipment energy use is a major part of electricity use in an office building, greenhouse gas emissions due to these appliances are not to be included in JV3 modelling.

 NCC Class 5 Office building needs Section J for compliance